- What is Bread Flour?

 Although bleached flour is also a better option, if you like to eat a homemade pizza with natural ingredients, we would love you to try it next time; if you haven’t yet, use the bread flour for your pizza dough.

-Use Bread Flour Rather than Bleach Flour?
-Or Vice Versa?
+Do You Use Bread Flour Rather than Bleached Flour?

-Folks, before setting your foot at the market to buy flour and other ingredients for your weekend pizza party, it is crucial to remember that not all flour works for any servings of pizza.
+Folks, before setting foot at the market to buy flour and other ingredients for your weekend pizza party, it is crucial to remember that not all flour works for any serving of pizza.

 Each type of flour has a particular purpose and use.
 That said, better to decide and come up with the kind of pizza and its flavor you’re craving.